dimensio/libpng16-deb/README.md

 # libpng16-deb

-Compile libpng 1.6.18 from source and package for installation on Ubuntu 14.04, 14.10 and 15.04.
+Compile libpng 1.6.19 from source and package for installation on:

+* Ubuntu 14, 15
+* Mint 17

 ## What?